-Editor's note: In this column, we're looking ahead at how the coronavirus pandemic could affect higher ed in the long term.
-Have an idea or question you'd like us to look into?
-Let us know.
-Read more of our coverage of how the coronavirus is impacting higher ed.
+Editor's note: In this column, we look ahead at how the coronavirus pandemic could affect aspects of higher ed in the long term.

 On Sept.
 14, higher education pundits collectively heaved an exasperated sigh.
 It was the day U.S. News & World Report published its annual Best Colleges rankings, a point of pride for institutions sitting atop them, and a source of aggravation for those that might have fallen.